pappurohit99/easyLookup/README.md

 # easyLookup

-### Chrome extension to speed up the process of looking up the documentation for the selected text.
+### Chrome extension to speed up the process of looking up the product name for the selected function.

 *Credits*
 * Tarun Gambhir